Top 15 Cattle Breeds for your Farm

 Read more from the Holstein Association

-The Hereford cow is a friendly and easy going breed.
+The Hereford cow is a friendly and easy going breed among other breeds of cattle.
 They are known for their beef.

 The basics: Hereford cows have white faces and an easy-going disposition which makes them easy to care for and almost like pets.
 A mature bull can weigh about 1,800 lbs and a mature cow weights about 1,200 lbs.

 Pros: Herefords do well in a wide range of pastures, conditions and feed.
 They are typically easily to breed, grow fast, with high fertility rates and are relatively docile.
 Herefords can produce top-quality beef with high yields, good marbling and fat.
 They are very hardy, have good heat and cold tolerance.